PelionIoT/mbl-docs/Docs/install_mbl_on_device/writing/nxp_evk.md

-# NXP 8M Mini EVK
+# NXP 8M Mini EVK devices

 <span class="notes">This process currently uses a micro-SD card, but will be updated in future to explain usage of the on board EMMC</span>